Latinxua Sin Wenz

+Latinxua Sin Wenz (拉丁化新文字 (Lādīnghuà Xīn Wénzì, Latinized New Script)) is a historical set of romanizations for Chinese.
+Promoted as a revolutionary reform to combat illiteracy and replace Chinese characters, Sin Wenz distinctively does not indicate tones, for pragmatic reasons and to encourage the use of everyday colloquial language.
+Beifangxua Latinxua Sin Wenz (北方話拉丁化新文字), for Mandarin Chinese, was the original iteration, and a number of variations for various varieties of Chinese were developed by regional Sin Wenz associations.

-Latinxua is historically notable as being the first romanization system used in place of Chinese characters by native Chinese speakers.
-It was originally developed by groups of Chinese and Russian scholars in the Soviet Union and used by Chinese expatriates there until the majority of them left Soviet Union.
+It was originally developed by groups of Chinese and Russian scholars in the Soviet Union and used by Chinese expatriates there until the majority of them left the Soviet Union.
 Later, it was revived for some time in Northern China where it was used in over 300 publications before its usage was ended by the People's Republic of China.

 History and development

 The work towards constructing the Beifangxua Latinxua Sin Wenz (北方話拉丁化新文字) system began in Moscow as early as 1928 when the Soviet Scientific Research Institute on China sought to create a means through which the large Chinese population living in the far eastern region of the USSR could be made literate, facilitating their further education.

 This was significantly different from all other romanization schemes in that, from the very outset, it was intended that the Latinxua Sin Wenz system, once established, would supersede the Chinese characters.
 They decided to use the Latin alphabet because they thought that it would serve their purpose better than Cyrillic.
 Unlike Gwoyeu Romatzyh, with its complex method of indicating tones, Latinxua Sin Wenz system does not indicate tones at all.

-The eminent Moscow-based Chinese scholar Qu Qiubai (1899–1935) and the Russian linguist Kolokolov V.S.
-(1896–1979) devised a prototype romanization system in 1929.
+The eminent Moscow-based Chinese scholar Qu Qiubai (1899–1935) and the Russian linguist V.S.
+Kolokolov (1896–1979) devised a prototype romanization system in 1929.

 In 1931 a coordinated effort between the Soviet sinologists Alekseyev V.M., Dragunov A.A. and Shprintsin A. G., and the Moscow-based Chinese scholars Qu Qiubai, Wu Yuzhang, Lin Boqu, Xiao San, Wang Xiangbao, and Xu Teli established the Latinxua Sin Wenz system.
 The system was supported by a number of Chinese intellectuals such as Guo Moruo and Lu Xun, and trials were conducted amongst 100,000 Chinese immigrant workers for about four years and later, in 1940–1942, in the communist-controlled Shaan-Gan-Ning Border Region of China.
 In November 1949, the railways in China's north-east adopted the Latinxua Sin Wenz system for all their telecommunications.